Odds of Getting In

-Next, understand that even if all 44 slots opened up every year, that's not a lot of openings.
+To get in, you're going to need to start as a copilot.
+On average, there are thirteen copilot slots in the entire United States air tanker fleet (source).
+Even if all thirteen opened up every year, that's not a lot of openings.
 Now realize that the aerial firefighting industry has an excruciatingly slow attrition pace, since pilots who enter the industry often don't leave for years.
-This trend results in pretty slim pickings for copilot seats.
+This trend results in pretty slim pickings.

-However, we can suggest a strategy that might help improve your odds: make yourself a superior candidate.
-Develop some additional technical or aviation skills, such as an Airframe and Power Plant Certification (commonly known as an Aircraft Mechanic certification).
-This will give you some real brownie points, as your employer knows you can legally fix problems with the aircraft you fly.
-That will save him time and money.
+We can, however, suggest a strategy that might help improve your odds: make yourself a superior candidate.
+Develop some additional technical or aviation skills, such as an Airframe and Power Plant Certification.